gadeleon/gadeleon.github.io/_posts/2019-02-23-fukuoka-fun.md

 I didn't have much opportunity to learn about the history of Fukoka City itself but I did learn a few interesting things.
 Fukuoka was originally two different
 cities: Fukoka and Hakata (博多).
 These two cities were separated by the Nakasu River (中洲川) with Fukuoka to the West and Hakata to the East.
-I walked along this river quite a bit over the weekend and the photos I have don't quite do it justice:
+Today Hakata is part of Fukuoka City but the eastern half is still called Hakata.
+I walked along the Nakasu River quite a bit over the weekend and the photos I have don't quite do it justice: